Some of Australia’s most beautiful and remote roads regularly fall victim to illegal dumping and the rubbish that people throw out of their cars.

 Rubbish litters the verges of most of our busy highways, but littering and dumping is also blighting many of our back roads.
 The volume of roadside rubbish in Australia has fallen since 2009 but there’s still around 34 bits of rubbish for every 100 metres of highway.

 The impacts aren’t just visual, there are health hazards too.
 People dump hazardous substances, defecate, and dump hard refuse and organic waste in rest areas.
 The economic impact on everyone via government funded clean ups is huge, topping nine million dollars in NSW annually.

 The Keep Australia Beautiful 2016 ‐ 2017 National Litter Index says that while the volume of rubbish collected from highway survey sites dropped 13% last year, highways are still second only to industrial areas in the total volume of rubbish found.

 The NLI report doesn’t account for another gross part of travelling the highways.
 Illegal dumping.
 Again, highways are second only to industrial areas for this offense.
 In this article, NSW Roads Minister Duncan Gay said the NSW government spent more than $9 million on clean-up costs each year with one rest area costing more than $850,000 to clean up annually.

-I wouldn’t recommend straying too far off the paved areas at many rest areas.
-Often the surrounding shrubs are garlanded with toilet paper, indicating the disgusting hidden problem lurking.
+I wouldn’t recommend straying too far off the road at rest areas.
+When the surrounding shrubs are garlanded with toilet paper it should be an indication of the disgusting hidden problem lurking.

-In addition to highways departments organising and funding clean ups, Adopt-A-Highway programs have been in operation for many years.
+In addition to highways departments organising and funding clean ups, Australian ‘Adopt-A-Highway’ programs have been in operation for many years.
 Groups, businesses and individuals volunteer to clean up and maintain stretches of road around their community.
 These initiatives range from local council to statewide programs.

-There’s bins in every park, every service station and every rest area.
+There are rubbish bins in every park, in every service station, and at every rest area.

 Click here to go back to the home page.